Santa Mesa

+It is also known as the birthplace of Bongbong Marcos, the current President of the Philippines.

 Etymology

-The district's name comes from the Jesuits, who christened the area Hermandad de Santa Mesa de la Misericordia ("Brotherhood of the Holy Table of Mercy").
+The district's name comes from the Jesuits, who christened the area Hermandad de Santa Mesa de la Misericordia (Spanish for "Brotherhood of the Holy Table of Mercy").
 The local parish church had for its titular Sacred Heart of Jesus, which formed part of the phrase the "Center of the Table is the Sacred Heart which all Graces and Mercy flowed down."
 The Tuason family are the landlords of Santa Mesa during the Spanish colonial period offered an obra pía ("pious work"), and provided social services to the people Doña Albina Tuason also donated the Land where the Church is located even right at this modern days.

 A more popular folk etymology is that the name is a corruption of the Spanish term Santa Misa ("Holy Mass").

 History

 Santa Mesa was situated in the alluvial deposits at the confluence of Pasig and San Juan Rivers.
-It was owned by a Jesuits religious order during the Spanish Era, and it is in this period that Santa Mesa got its name.
+It was owned by a Jesuits religious order during the Spanish era, and it is in this period that Santa Mesa got its name.
 Santa Mesa is better known for its role in the Philippine–American War, in which the area became a battlefield during the Philippine–American War.
 The conflict started when Pvt.
 William W. Grayson shot a Filipino soldier in San Juan Bridge between Santa Mesa and San Juan.
 In late 2003, the National Historical Commission of the Philippines had determined that the conflict did not happen on San Juan Bridge, but at the juncture of Sociego and Silencio Streets.
+A 2023 study done by Ronnie Miravite Casalmir however placed the correct location of the first shot of the Philippine-American War at the corner of Sociego St. and Tomas Arguelles St., not at Sociego-Silencio where they erroneously have the marker.